Larouex/IoTCRaspberryPiProtocolTranslationGateway/README.md

 ![alt text](./Assets/scan-devices-desktop.png "Scan Devices")

-In your project, there is a configuration file at the root of the project folder called "devicecaches.json" and ths structure is shown below...
+In your project, there is a configuration file at the root of the project folder called "devicescache.json" [LINK: devicescache.json](./devicescache.json) and the structure of this file is shown below...

 ````json
 {
   "DeviceCapabilityModels": [